 Further organisational matters

 Taking into account the need for cooperation amongst different ECC bodies that will contribute to the technical studies and the development of the expected CEPT Report, the work should be organised to address the EC mandate in the most efficient way to avoid duplication of work.
 WG FM therefore is of the view that the responsibility to develop the response to the EC mandate (CEPT Report) should be assigned to a new task group or correspondence group directly under ECC.
+It was also proposed that the responsibility to develop the response to the EC mandate (CEPT Report) could be assigned to WGFM correspondence group with a right to directly communicate with other ECC working groups and project teams.

 Regulatory approach